jinyx728/academic-kickstart/content/project/neuron-simulation-engine.md

 tags = []

 # Project summary to display on homepage.
-summary = "An interactive VR application that simulates nerve impulse and inhibition."
+summary = "An interactive VR software that simulates nerve impulse and inhibition."

 # Optional image to display on homepage.
 image_preview = "neuron-simulation.png"